-Media Framing, Health systems, Strategic Communication, Crisis Communication and Reputation Management, Government communication
+Media Framing, Strategic Communication, Health Systems, Government Communication, Climate Change, Crisis Communication and Reputation Management

 Owino, R. & Karani, B.K.
 (2022).
 Conflict Sensitive Journalism and Elections: Analysis of the media coverage of the 2017 Elections in Kenya.
 Kabarak Journal of Research & Innovation, 11(3), 299-307.
 Retrieve from http://ojs.kabarak.ac.ke/index.php/kjri/article/view/521

 Owino, R. (2022).
 Crisis Management in the Airline Industry: Crisis response strategies employed by Silverstone Airline during the 2019 crises.
 Journal Of Humanities and Social Science (IOSR-JHSS).
 27 (2), p.
 38-47.
 Retrieve from https://www.iosrjournals.org/iosr-jhss/papers/Vol.27-Issue2/Ser-1/G2702013847.pdf

 Owino, R. (2022).
 Government Communication: A critical analysis of the strategic dimensions of the central national government communication in Kenya.
 International Journal of Communication and Public Relations (IJCPR). https://www.iprjb.org/journals/index.php/IJCPR/article/view/1460/1932